Heirloom Jewelry: Making it Your Own

 Your jeweler is a good starting point.
 Inquire about their appraisal services, and what credentials their in-house appraisers have, or where they send items out to be appraised.

 If your jeweler doesn’t offer appraisals, or you don’t feel comfortable with their appraisal process, independent appraisers are a great option.
 These are appraisers who don’t sell jewelry at all and have no vested interest in the outcome of the appraisal.
 Search for independent appraisers by state.

 An appraisal is especially important if you’re insuring your jewelry or if you’re looking to sell it for a fair value.
 Read more about the specifics to look for when securing an appraisal for insurance purposes.

-Selling Your Heirloom Jewelry
+2. Sell Your Heirloom Jewelry